-This article describes Google Cloud Platform (GCP) services you can use to manage data throughout its entire lifecycle, from initial acquisition to final visualization.
+This article describes Google Cloud services you can use to manage data throughout its entire lifecycle, from initial acquisition to final visualization.
 You’ll learn about the features and functionality of each service so you can make an informed decision about which services best fit your workload.

-The data lifecycle has four steps:
+The data lifecycle has four steps.

-Store—After the data has been retrieved, it needs to be stored in a format that is durable and can be easily accessed.
+Store: After the data has been retrieved, it needs to be stored in a format that is durable and can be easily accessed.

-Process and analyze—In this stage, the data is transformed from raw form into actionable information.
+Process and analyze: In this stage, the data is transformed from raw form into actionable information.

-Explore and visualize—The final stage is to convert the results of the analysis into a format that is easy to draw insights from and to share with colleagues and peers.
+Explore and visualize: The final stage is to convert the results of the analysis into a format that is easy to draw insights from and to share with colleagues and peers.

 There are a number of approaches you can take to collect raw data, based on the data’s size, source, and latency.

-Streaming—The data consists of a continuous stream of small, asynchronous messages.
+Streaming: The data consists of a continuous stream of small, asynchronous messages.

-Batch—Large amounts of data are stored in a set of files that are transferred to storage in bulk.
+Batch: Large amounts of data are stored in a set of files that are transferred to storage in bulk.

 The data transfer model you choose depends on your workload, and each model has different infrastructure requirements.

-Ingesting application data
+Ingesting app data

 Consider the following examples:

-Stackdriver Logging: Centralized log management
+Cloud Logging: Centralized log management

-Logging.
-For example, applications running on
+Cloud Logging.
+For example, apps running on

-automatically log the details of each request and response to Stackdriver Logging.
-You can also write custom
+automatically log the details of each request and response to

+Cloud Logging.
+You can also write custom logging messages to

 in the Logs Viewer.